Results of searching entries for keyword: the role of journalists

 Kornelia Trytko

-Katerina Tsetsura (University of Oklahoma, USA)Volume 9 No 1 (16) Spring 2016
+(Notthingam Trent University, United Kingdom)Volume 9 No 1 (16) Spring 2016

 Who defines the narrative of a crisis?
 The case of an Estonian online boycott campaign against an international supermarket chain